domain-centric/dart_code/README.md

 - Comment
 - DocComment
 - Annotation
+- Code (for anything else)

 ## Inspiration
 This package was inspired by the code_builder package.
 - dart_code is simpler and likely less complete
-- dart_code classes can extended (no fluent builders used) so that code model logic can be included in extended classes.
+- dart_code classes can extended (no fluent builders used) so that code model logic can be writien inside the constructor of the extended classes.
 - dart_code allows you to directly use the toString() method on the code classes or use the CodeFormatter class for alternative formatting settings.